Honest Comparison

 Is RK Sterling an alternative to Wealthbox?

 Yes.
 Sterling includes an advisor CRM with households, workflows, tasks, and pipelines as part of an integrated platform.
-Wealthbox is a dedicated CRM known for ease of use with a large integration ecosystem; Sterling bundles the CRM with planning, tax analysis, documents, meeting AI, email, and research at one firm-level price.
+Wealthbox is a dedicated CRM known for ease of use with a large integration ecosystem; Sterling bundles the CRM with planning, tax analysis, documents, meeting AI, email, and research in one free platform with usage-based AI.

 How does pricing compare between Wealthbox and RK Sterling?

 Wealthbox is per user: $59–$99 per user/month by tier, plus $49 per user/month for its AI Notetaker add-on (as of July 2026).
-Sterling is per firm by household count: free up to 3 households, then $195/month for up to 100 households, unlimited team members, with usage-based AI.
+The Sterling platform is free, with no seat fees and no household tiers; you pay only for AI usage.
 For teams of two or more, the math favors comparing carefully.

 Does Wealthbox do financial planning or tax analysis?